 The Local Health System Sustainability Project (LHSS) helps countries achieve sustainable, self-financed health systems that offer quality health care for all.
+LHSS is led by Abt Global.
 This work is made possible by the support of the American people through the United States Agency for International Development (USAID).
 The contents are the sole responsibility of the authors and do not necessarily reflect the views of USAID or the United States government.